publiccodenet/about/organization/policy-plan.md

 Codebase stewardship consists of quality auditing of source code, nurturing developer communities, strengthening marketing and product management to increase reusability, and helping public organizations and their vendors understand how they could best use public code with their existing systems.
 The [Standard for Public Code](https://standard.publiccode.net/) operationalizes our mission - it provides concrete standards and best practice for how to make public code reusable, maintainable, findable and procurable.

-New members of the Foundation for Public Code Vereniging must be wholly publicly owned organizations ([article 4.2 of the association bylaws](articles-of-association.md)), benefiting all citizens and taxpayers.
 Public code stewarded by the Foundation for Public Code is available online for reuse by anyone anywhere, worldwide.

 ## 2. Strategy